NUMtechnology/num-javascript-client/README.md

 This example shows how to use all features of the client, including
 - overriding the DoH resolver,
 - reusing the `NUMClient`
-- setting user variables
 - using a callback handler
 ```javascript
 const num = require('num-client');